YordanGeorgiev/qto/doc/enduser_guide_doc.md

 ### 5.7.
-Managing the view doc data with the right click menu ( beta )
+Managing the view doc data with the right-click menu ( beta )
 This feature is in beta mode still - expect some quirks along the way ...
-If you right click on a number of a title or on the title in the right TOC listing and choosing one of the following options you could:
+If you right-click on a number of a title or on the title in the right TOC listing and choosing one of the following options you could:

 ### 5.8.
 The right table of contents menu
-You open and close the right click menu from the upper menu icon.
-The right click menu presents the structure of the document.You could navigate with the keyboard trough the right menu links too.
+You open and close the right-click menu from the upper menu icon.
+The right-click menu presents the structure of the document.You could navigate with the keyboard trough the right menu links too.
 Note that when you click on a link on the right menu the title of the item you clicked on is scrolled to the top of the page.
 Right click on the title items presents the context menu containing several different options to perform on a branch of the document.
 Note, that you can quickly navigate with the tab key on the keyboard once the right menu is open and selected ( aka you have to click on it ), you can hit enter once reaching the desired section of the document.